Helping You Plan For The Future With Estate Planning

 Tailoring An Estate Plan To Fit Your Needs

-There is no “one size fits all” estate plan.
-When you come to the BROCKLEGAL, PLLC, we will visit with you and consider your overall estate (all of your property that you own or may inherit) in light of your needs and desires.
+There is no “one-size-fits-all” estate plan.
+When you come to the Brock Zettle, we will visit with you and consider your overall estate (all property that you own or may inherit) in light of your needs and desires.
 We take the time to listen to you and create a customized estate plan based on your wishes and objectives.
-To ensure all areas of your estate plan are covered, we will work in conjunction with your financial advisor, accountant or other trusted advisor in order to obtain a thorough picture of your personal and business needs.
+To ensure all areas of your estate plan are covered, we will work in conjunction with your financial adviser, accountant or other trusted advisor in order to obtain a thorough picture of your personal and business needs.

 Everyone should have a basic estate plan that includes: